artist + designer + metalsmith + jeweler + teacher

-Renee Ford is a full-time studio jeweler and metalsmith living in Franklin, Tennessee.
+Renee Busdiecker is a full-time studio jeweler and metalsmith living in Nashville, Tennessee.
 She shows work at fine craft galleries, jewelry stores and online.
-She has sold her work at various fine craft shows through out the US.
+She has sold her work at various fine juried art shows through out the US.

 Graduating from Eastern Illinois University with a BA in 2D Studio Art with a concentration in Painting and Drawing, her journey with metals began as an undergrad when she landed in her first jewelry class in 1989.
 She went on to continue metalsmithing graduate studies at EIU.

 Her jewelry career started with opening a retail fine jewelry store in Eugene, Oregon called Blue Moon Jewelry Designs.
-Her and her husband operated the store for 16 1/2 years.
+She operated the store for 16 1/2 years.

 With a background in painting and drawing, I find myself often trying to create a painterly surface on metal.
 Heavily influenced by the German expressionists in my painting and drawing, I often mimic with bold, wild textures they favored.
 A direct connection with my tools, specifically hammers, is almost always visible in each piece I fabricate.
 The evidence a hammer blow makes leaves a trail that indicates how I have manipulated the metal into a new form.
 I choose to leave this trail as to bring the viewer into the process of creation.
 I will never tire of the challenge to create.
 It brings me too much joy to ever stop.
 Focusing on process leads to new ideas & a way to keep my work fresh.
 Keeping my eyes open & my sketch book near, I hope to capture that idea & translate it into a manipulated version of my mind.